Cookie Consent by Free Privacy Policy Generator website

 Public register of environmental permit holders

-View the public register of sites with an environmental permit.
+View the public register of environmental permit holders.

 To view details of a specific installation on the public register, please contact the Public Protection Unit.
 Viewing is free of charge, but there is a charge for photocopying any information from the register.